- 1 tube (8 ounces) refrigerated crescent rolls

 - Heat butter in a large skillet over medium heat.
 Add eggs; cook and stir until almost set.

 - In a small bowl, beat the cream cheese, sour cream, garlic and Italian seasoning; spread over crust.
-Layer with eggs, sausage and bacon, sauteed vegetables, tomatoes and mozzarella.
+Layer with eggs, bacon and sausage, sauteed vegetables, tomatoes and mozzarella.

 - Bake at 375° for 15-18 minutes or until cheese is melted.
 Serve with picante sauce and additional sour cream if desired.
 Yield: 12 pieces.